 \section{Proof of Lemma \ref{lemma2}}

-Here we present an example to show that if we are not restricted to any assumption on the state preparation, then there exists two different measurements settings such that those two measurement strategies are not connected unitarily although the maximal quantum violation of the inequality \eqref{tid2} is achieved.
+Here we present an example in the case of $d=2$ to show that if we are not restricted to any assumption on the state preparation, then there exists two different projective measurements such that those two measurements are not connected unitarily although $\tau_d = 4(d-1)$ is achieved.

 For the first strategy, the prepared state is of the form

 for any $\theta, \phi$, and the measurements are of the form $A_i=A_i^+-A_i^-$ such that $A^+_i= | u_i \rangle\langle u_i|$ and $A_i^- = \mathbbm{1} - |u_i \rangle\langle u_i|$ wherein